 Here are the first set of lights.
 The first one is from Overstock.
 The others are no longer available but they were from One Kings Lane.

-Come back next week, I will share with you how I refinished the kitchen cabinets.
-You won’t believe how easy it was to take the cabinets out of the 80’s and into present day with just a little bit of paint.
+Click here for Part 2: How to Redo Kitchen Cabinets – So they Last.
+I refinished the kitchen cabinets.
+You won’t believe how easy it was to take the cabinets out of the 80’s and into the present day with just a little bit of paint.
 I can’t wait for you to see it!